-They say you can't buy happiness, but if you invest in the best wireless gaming headset, you'll not only be able to get up from your chair without fear of a severe yank but you'll also be able to waltz away from your desk and make a cup of coffee without interrupting your tunes of going afk in the Discord chat.
+With the best wireless headset you'll not only be able to step out of your chair without cable-related whiplash, but you'll also be able to waltz away from your desk and make another cup of coffee without interrupting your tunes.

 If that isn't happiness, I don't know what is.

-To us, the features that really matter are great battery life and a flawless wireless connection up to a reasonable distance.
-We also expect nothing less of the best wireless gaming headsets than we do the best gaming headsets: excellent audio, and a competitive price go a long way here, too.
+The features that really matter are great battery life and a flawless wireless connection, up to a reasonable distance obviously.
+We also expect nothing less of the best wireless gaming headsets than we do the best gaming headsets: excellent audio and a competitive price go a long way here, too.

-If you're a serious audiophile, whose primary focus is music, as opposed to gaming, you should check out our picks for the best headphones for gaming (they're not just for gaming).
-Similarly, if you prefer a wired set then check out the best gaming headsets for our top picks—that's where you'll find the real bargains too.
+If you're a serious audiophile whose primary focus is music instead of gaming, you should check out our picks for the best headphones for gaming (they're not just for gaming).
+Similarly, if you'd just prefer a wired set, then check out the best gaming headsets for our top picks—that's where you'll find the real bargains too.

 Best wireless gaming headsets

-Whatever you're listening to through the Arctis 7 wireless gaming headset, there's none of the muddiness or audio artifacts that have historically plagued other wireless cans.
-In essence, it sounds just as good as the best-wired models we've tested at this same $150 price point.
+Whatever you're listening through the Arctis 9X wireless gaming headset, there's none of the muddiness or audio artifacts that have historically plagued other wireless cans.
+In essence, it sounds just as good as the best-wired models we've tested at this same price

-The extraordinary battery life clocks in at over 20 hours out of the box, and after almost a year of heavy use, that figure's hardly dropped off.
-This SteelSeries headset hits the sweet spot of providing the best sound without needing to take out a bank loan.
+The extraordinary battery life clocks in at over 30 hours out of the box, and after almost a year of heavy use, that figure's hardly dropped off.
+This SteelSeries headset hits the sweet spot of providing the best sound without taking out a bank loan.

-This is seriously impressive work from Corsair.
+This is great work from Corsair.
 The company has channeled all its expertise from higher-end models and somehow kept costs right down without compromising... well, anything detectable.
 If you'd told us the HS70 was a $150 headset when we first unboxed it, we'd believe you.

-Stereo spread and overall sound articulation are the highlights here, the drivers tuned in line with the modern trend for flatter EQs and thus better versatility when you close down PUBG and bring up that doom metal playlist you've been working on in Spotify.
+Stereo spread and overall sound articulation are the highlights here.
+The drivers are tuned in line with the modern trend for flatter EQs and thus better versatility when you close down PUBG and bring up that doom metal playlist you've been working on in Spotify.

-The build quality is what baffles us about the HS70's incredible budget pricing, though—they feel sturdy enough to last years, but light on the head and well-padded.
+The build quality is what baffles us about the HS70's lower end pricing, though—they feel sturdy enough to last years but light on the head and well-padded.
 The slightly under-padded headband is the only exception.
 We're not wholly on board with that perforated metallic finish on the earcups either, but that's a small price to pay for nailing everything that counts.

 Read the full Corsair HS70 SE review.

-Sennheiser is well known for its premium audio hardware, and the likes of the GSP 600 wired headset had it building a name for itself in gaming too.
-It's all change for the GSP line-up in 2020, however, with the spin-off responsible for the range, Sennheiser Communications, coming to an end and a new company, called EPOS, taking the helm.
+Sennheiser is well known for its premium audio hardware, and the likes of the GSP 600 wired headset had it building a name for itself in gaming.
+It's all change for the GSP line-up in 2021 however, with the spin-off responsible for the range, Sennheiser Communications, coming to an end and a new company, called EPOS, taking the helm.

-Offering connectivity over either Bluetooth or an included 2.4 GHz wireless adapter; the GSP 670 is capable of maintaining a steady connection for around 18 hours on a single charge.
+Offering connectivity over Bluetooth or an included 2.4 GHz wireless adapter, the GSP 670 is capable of maintaining a steady connection for around 18 hours on a single charge.

 This massive headset embodies a bold, uncompromising sound.
-Out of all the headsets we've ever tested, the GSP 670's sound blew us away the most.
 At such a high price point, the expectations were high, but it delivers here.

-The unique shape and design of these headphones won't be for everybody, though, as they tend to be bulkier than most gaming headsets.
+These headphones' unique shape and design won't be for everybody, though, as they tend to be bulkier than most gaming headsets.
 While they were remarkably comfortable, even for extended periods while wearing glasses, I couldn't shake the feeling that I looked like an NFL coach with their distinctive and bulky silhouette.

 Let's be frank, most gaming headsets—regardless of how good they sound—often look a bit silly.
 Whether it's an overly bulky design or aggressive RGB lighting, some headsets targeted at gamers look like ridiculous ancient alien headgear.
 The Virtuoso RGB Wireless SE's are a stylish pair of cans that can be easily confused with some you'd find on our best headphones for gaming list.

-Read our full Corsair Virtuoso RBG Wireless SE review.
+Read the full Corsair Virtuoso RGB Wireless SE review.

 There are a few wireless-specific elements we need to test for, too: battery life, charge time, range, and latency.
 The former is pretty self-explanatory, though, in addition to an ‘everyday use’ battery life test, we also run the headset at full volume to discover how quickly the charge drains under those conditions.
 To ascertain charge time, we… well, we charge the headsets and note how long it takes.

 Range and latency are trickier to test scientifically.
-However, having a pleasant old walk around the house gives a good indication of range, and latency ultimately comes down to perception.
-With all that taken into account after several days of use, we’re in an excellent place to make the call on a headset.
+However, having a pleasant walk around the house gives a good indication of range, and latency ultimately comes down to perception.
+After several days of use, we’re in an excellent place to make the call on a headset with all that taken into account.